cesarvr/blog/content/post/self-deploy.md

 image: https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/static/logo/js.png
 ---

-Few days ago I was watching a [tech talk](https://www.youtube.com/watch?v=XPC-hFL-4lU) given by [Kelsey Hightower](https://twitter.com/kelseyhightower) with the title “Self Deploying Kubernetes Applications”, the talk is a bit old now (over a year), but I though is still interesting, so in this talk he was showcasing a [Golang](https://golang.org) HTTP server program, which at first seems like a typical hello world echo server, nothing special, but then he adds a new library and executes the program again, this time the program is magically running in the cloud as if Kubernetes was just an extension of his laptop OS.
+Few days ago I was watching in Youtube a [tech talk](https://www.youtube.com/watch?v=XPC-hFL-4lU) given by [Kelsey Hightower](https://twitter.com/kelseyhightower) titled "Self Deploying Kubernetes Applications".
+In this talk which is a bit old now (over a year) he was demoing a [Golang](https://golang.org) server program which was capable of magically deploy itself into a Kubernetes cluster.

 <!--more-->

-I think this is how developing cloud applications should be, instead of copy/pasting/modifying configuration files or entering complex commands, things should be as simple as to write a program, pass a flag as arguments indicating we want our snowflake running in the cloud.
+In my opinion this is how developing cloud applications should be, or aim to be, instead of copy/pasting/modifying configuration files, things should be as simple as to write a program capable of run itself in multiple runtime local or remote machines.

-Inspired by this I decided to write module that magically handle this, and to make it in a reasonable amount of time I used technology I'm familiar with like *JavaScript/Node.JS* and *OpenShift* (Red Hat Kubernetes) to handle the compute nodes.
-The objective, is that by including this module in your Node.JS your program can execute in your laptop OS or *OpenShift OS*.
+Inspired by this I decided to write a JavaScript/Node.JS module to make this idea possible using OpenShift (Kubernetes Red Hat).

 ### Simple HTTP Server

-The best way to explain this is be seeing it working, so let's start by writing a simple web server:
+The best way to explain this is to see this module in action, so let's start by writing a simple web server:

 ```js
 let count = 0